thanos-io/thanos/docs/overview.md

 ### Get Thanos!

-Thanos has no official relases yet.
+Thanos has no official releases yet.
 With a working installation of the Go toolchain, Thanos can be downloaded and built by running

 ```
 go get github.com/improbable-eng/thanos/...